Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: More Objective Function Designs

 where the first term maintains the purified clean image quality and the second term tries to purify the adversarial image by mimicking the clean image in a sense similar to KL divergence loss in \cref{Eq:Loss_TRADES}.

-\textbf{2.2) TRADES in latent domain.} Unlike the methods proposed to concentrate on the image pixel domain, several works, such as Latent Diffusion \citep{rombach2022LatentDiffusion} and CLIP \citep{radford2021CLIP}, have achieved notable success by processing image latent representations.
+\textbf{3.2) TRADES in latent domain.} Unlike the methods proposed to concentrate on the image pixel domain, several works, such as Latent Diffusion \cite{rombach2022LatentDiffusion} and CLIP \cite{radford2021CLIP}, have achieved notable success by processing image latent representations.
 In our approach, as indicated in Eq. (\ref{Eq:Loss_TRADES_latent}) below, we maintain clean image purification (1st term) while enforcing constraints on adversarial perturbations within the latent space (2nd term) as:

 In \Cref{Tab:objective_function}, we provide a comparison of the performance of all loss designs discussed here to verify the design of MAEP.
 We have the following observations: (1) Although reconstruction loss concurrently learns the reconstruction of both clean and adversarial images, its performance falls short of DISCO, which concentrates solely on reconstructing adversarial images.
 (2) MLM and DISCO are closely associated with MAEP.
 Directly applying MLM appears ineffective, while MAEP demonstrates performance enhancement over DISCO.
 (3) Exploiting the concept of TRADES does not aid in learning an adversarial purifier.
 Thus, our validation shows that MAEP significantly outperforms other approaches.
-Note that, as discussed in Table \ref{tab:adversarial_defense_comparison}, DISCO needs additoinal data but MAEP does not.